Afro-Cuban percussion course

 Instruments are played by hands, to experience the direct contact with the drum skin and vibrations, or by wooden and metal sticks.

-main goals:
+main targets:

-- to know cultural tradition of other people
+- knowing cultural traditions of other populations

 - direct contact with percussion instruments

-- articulation of simple rhythmic patterns
+- playing simple rhythmic patterns

 - improvisation